fede-vaccaro/HedgeDB/README.md

 **Disclaimer**: as you might expect from a prototype it was not extensively tested, nor the code can be considered production ready.

-So far it is only Linux compatible as it heavily leverage [liburing](https://github.com/axboe/liburing), amongst other Linux syscalls.
+So far it is only Linux compatible as it heavily leverage [liburing](https://github.com/axboe/liburing), amongst other Linux syscalls; also [tcmalloc](https://github.com/google/tcmalloc) is recommended.

-## Features
+## Features & design principles

-### Implemented

-- **Exclusive UUIDv4 support**: So far, this storage is strictly optimized just to accept UUIDv4 (16 bytes) keys.
-The Index design follows the assumption that the keys are randomly distrubuted over the key space.
-In future might support smaller or up to 48 bytes sized keys.
+- **Fiber-style job scheduling**: A brand new and custom `executor` has been implemented to provide an abstraction layer over the [liburing](https://github.com/axboe/liburing) for maximizing the available hardware IOPS; C++20 coroutines and other concurrency facilities have been exploited to strees a modern NVMe SSD at full capacity, while still exposing an API that is familiar to many developers.

 - **Separated Index and Value files**: Following the state of the art design of [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), the HedgeDB's LSM tree is implemented through the separation between Index and Value files, allowing for an efficient look-up and compaction.

-- **Online and latch-free compaction**: Index compaction is automatically triggered when certain criteria are met.
-Also, when the compaction is running, the database will keep being available.

-- **Fiber-style job scheduling**: A brand new and custom `executor` has been implemented for maximizing the SSD usage, leveraging concurrency and C++20 coroutines to fully utilize a modern NVMe SSD while exposing an API that is familiar to many developers.

-#### TODO
+- **Latch-free**: Write and read paths are designed to be almost lock-free: value table instantiation, data flush, compaction, cache access, every operation is written to be lock free or at least to lock for very few operations.

+- **Lightweight dependencies**: One of the core principles of this project is being self-contained as much as possible, escaping the dependency hell that plagues software today.

+- **Memory Aware design**: Memory consumption and performance should be predictable: the user is able to control the trade-off between memory consumption and performance.
+Also, the database is meant to be transparent in regards of the OS buffered I/O (files can be opened with `O_DIRECT`).

+### TODOs: _(in random order of priority)_

+- [ ] **Abitrary sized-keys**: 16 byte keys might be a commond use case, but it's too limiting; for the sake of prototyping I sticked to this case

-- [ ] **Values garbage collection**: space from deleted values is not freed yet.
+- [ ] **Values garbage collection**: space from deleted values is never reclaimed.

-- [ ] **Key/Value update**: Key update feature should follow the deletion right away, but a value update was not implemented yet.
+- [ ] **Key/Value update**: Key update should follow the same logic for Key deletion, but it's not been tested.

-- [ ] **Multi-threaded executor**: the fiber executor runs every operation on a single thread, but one thread is not enough to fully stress a modern NVME.
+- [x] **Multi-threaded executor**: the fiber executor runs every operation on a single thread, but one thread is not enough to fully stress a modern NVME.

 - [ ] **Write-ahead Log (WAL) & crash recovery**: if any fault occur during write, there might be some data loss and/or the database will end up in an undefined state.
 This feature is fundamental for a production-ready storage.

 - [x] **General purpose API**: currently the `database` class API is only usable within a `async::task<void>` (which can be spawned on the `executor`); a callback-based API would improve the database usability.

-- [ ] **Add arguments to the example**: just for sandboxing
+- [ ] **Add arguments to the example**: just for sandboxing & testing.

 - [ ] Optional **Bloom filters** in front of each `sorted_index`: by using such filters, we can reduce write amplification (by accepting more tables in the same group with minor compaction pressure) and keeping a low read amplification, by trading-off some memory.

+- [x] RC-CLOCK cache (Reference-Counted CLOCK) cache (currently only implemented for the Index).

+- [ ] Merge procedure refactoring: I believe it is the most complicated code within this project: it must to be refactored soon or later.

+- [ ] Ranged iterators: the use case I focused on is random look-ups; although, ranged search is supported from every database and could be supported here too.

 ## Compile & install